A Guide to Venture Capital Due Diligence

 Finally, we provide a due diligence checklist (high-level) of the standard documents and reports that a venture capitalist may want to request as part of the process.

-• Active contracts – Equity agreements for the founders, previous investments, employee contracts, customer contracts, etc.
+- Active contracts – Equity agreements for the founders, previous investments, employment agreements, customer contracts, etc.

-Even though venture capital is a type of private equity investment, we’ve also published a guide on how to conduct private equity due diligence that takes into account the specific points and nuances of PE.
+Even though venture capital is a type of private equity investment, we’ve also published a guide on conducting private equity due diligence that considers the specific points and nuances of PE.